Thomas helps short-handed Sun beat Liberty 82-63 - NewsBreak

 Thomas helps short-handed Sun beat Liberty 82-63

-UNCASVILLE, Conn.
-(AP) — Brionna Jones tied a season-high with 21 points, Alyssa Thomas added 18 points, 13 rebounds, five assists and a season-high six steals and the short-handed Connecticut Sun beat the New York Liberty 82-63 on Tuesday.
+UNCASVILLE, Conn. — Brionna Jones tied a season-high with 21 points, Alyssa Thomas added 18 points, 13 rebounds, five assists and aseason-high six steals and the short-handed Connecticut Sun beat the New York Liberty 82-63 on Tuesday.

 Connecticut (17-9) was without Jonquel Jones, averaging a team-high 15.1 points and nine rebounds, due to health and safety protocols.
 The Sun’s defense rallied without her by holding the Liberty to 36.4% shooting with 18 turnovers.